Enroll in the Spring Gateway Course: “Border Crossing”

 During the SOL Gateway Course, you will have the opportunity to apply for a summer research grant.
 The SOL summer grant application is due in early March, and we will provide training in how to complete the proposal.

 To apply for the SOL grant, you will need to design a community-based research (CBR) project proposal that outlines your research project design and budget, describes your community partner, and lists your faculty mentor.

 You officially become a SOL student when you accept a SOL grant.
 Accepting the grant signifies a commitment to complete your CBR project during the summer and to take the SOL capstone seminar in the fall.
 CBR Projects typically last 8 to 12 weeks.

 During the summer you will work with your community partner to refine your CBR project.
-You will also submit weekly writing assignments to the HLP writing coach and the Research Service Learning Coordinator detailing the progress of your research as well as your reflections on your learning experience.
+You will also submit weekly writing assignments to the HLP writing coach detailing the progress of your research as well as your reflections on your learning experience.